jali/djangae_blog/README.md

 # Djangae blog project

-A simple blog based on Djangae which stands for: Django and Google App Engine.
+A simple blog based on Djangae which stands for: Django on Google App Engine.